Monday, Wednesday through Saturday: 10:30 AM - 6 PM

 We just realized that we ordered so much "Stuff" for our Medical Area from both I Heart Guts AND Giant Microbes that we had to expand our display for this "interesting" Collection...

-The I Heart Guts shipment arrived last month and plush Body Parts/Organs from this supplier found their way onto the shelves of our newly expanded Medical Area!
+The I Heart Guts shipment arrived in June and plush Body Parts/Organs from this supplier found their way onto the shelves of our newly expanded Medical Area!
 They have now been surrounded by plush Cells, Organelles and Molecules in a shipment from Giant Microbes that was delivered a few days later!

 Giant Microbes used to package a number of their cells and germs as mini pieces of three inside of a deep Petri Dish.
 They no longer do this, probably for the same reason sleeve after sleeve of Petri Dishes shipped to the research lab Kathy once worked at were returned for replacement--Petri Dishes are incredibly subject to fracturing with the slightest ding in the right spot, so losses probably made this kind of packaging, while adorable, a case of diminishing returns!
 That is certainly not to say we no longer can get, for example, plush Red Blood Cells.
 They simply are only available only as individual, larger (the "giant" in Giant Microbes!) pieces.
 As you can see, these are at least as cute, if not more so, as the mini versions!
 In order for you to better see them, we will be showcasing additional plush Cells that arrived in the most recent shipment from Giant Microbes and are now surrounding the I Heart Guts plush Body Parts in our Medical Display Area!

 If you are going to make plush Red Blood Cells you pretty-much HAVE to make plush White Bloods Cells as well!
 No worries!
 Giant Microbes does just that!
 (Now in store in our Medical Area!)